-Trisomy Awareness Month, observed in March, raises awareness about trisomy conditions and the challenges they may pose to individuals and families.
+Trisomy Awareness Month, observed in March and sponsored by the Support Organization for Trisomy 18, 13 and Related Disorders, raises awareness about trisomy conditions and the challenges these conditions may pose to individuals and families.
 Research on these conditions — from their origins, to mechanisms and treatment — plays an important role in the lives of these individuals and families.

 Trisomy can occur with any chromosome, but the most well-known syndromes are: Trisomy 21 (Down Syndrome), Trisomy 18 (Edwards Syndrome) and Trisomy 13 (Patau Syndrome).